 - Interventional cardiology fellows are exposed to and have substantial opportunities to participate in basic and clinical research in ischemic heart disease including evaluation of human cardiomyocyte function, examination of intracoronary markers of coagulation and platelet activation in PCI patients, the interplay of diabetes and CAD and numerous multi-center clinical trials in acute coronary syndromes and new therapeutic devices.

 - The academic nature of the training environment is further underscored by frequent guest speakers at Interventional Grand Rounds.
-Recent speakers have included Donald Cutlip, Simon Dixon, Timothy Henry, Laura Mauri, and David Holmes.
+Recent speakers have included Robert Harrington, Valentin Fuster, Sunil Rao, and David Holmes.

-- The Fellowship in Interventional Cardiology program at the University of Vermont has been ACGME certified for the training of interventional cardiology fellows for more than a decade.
+- The Fellowship in Interventional Cardiology program at the University of Vermont has been ACGME certified for the training of interventional cardiology fellows for more than two decades.
 We were the first to be certified and are the longest running ACGME interventional cardiology fellowship in the New England region.

 - We are fortunate to be part of the University of Vermont which boasts one of the premier thrombosis groups in the world.
 Our biochemistry and medical school faculties (Drs.
-Russ Tracey, Ken Mann, Mary Cushman, David Schneider and Burton Sobel) allow for a unique opportunity for our interventional cardiology fellows to participate in translational research involving PCI patients.
+Russ Tracey, Ken Mann, Mary Cushman, and David Schneider) allow for a unique opportunity for our interventional cardiology fellows to participate in translational research involving PCI patients.

 - We have faculty members in our catheterization laboratory from both Cardiology and Vascular Surgery.
 Thus, our fellows receive education from two Divisions that may provide complementary perspectives on the global care of the patient with cardiovascular disease.
 We also collaborate closely with the cardiothoracic surgery division and share a monthly educational conference.

-- We have the only 5 faculty interventional cardiologists in the State of Vermont.
-Thus, fellows receive focused attention from a core group of full time faculty and do not have to receive their teaching from any non-faculty practitioners.
+- We have the only 6 faculty interventional cardiologists in the State of Vermont.
+Thus, fellows receive focused attention from a core group of full-time faculty and do not have to receive their teaching from any non-faculty practitioners.

 - We treat a full range of patients (including adults with congenital heart disease) and clinical issues in a busy interventional cardiology program (>900 PCI/year by faculty) allowing large but not overwhelming fellow volume and a full range of current interventional techniques, including structural (TAVR, Mitraclip, PFO/ASD closure, and LAA occlusion) and peripheral vascular procedures.
 The program allows for significant time not in the interventional laboratory (approximately 25%) and encourages breadth of clinical expertise and medical knowledge in fellows.
 Fellows learn techniques in coronary and peripheral intervention, radial access, diagnostic catheterization in difficult hemodynamic situations, and interventional techniques in the treatment of adults with congenital and structural heart disease.
 All fellows will perform a minimum of 250 coronary interventional procedures prior to the end of their dedicated year in interventional cardiology.

-- Fellow participate in novel research in the treatment of ischemic heart disease including numerous trials in adjunctive pharmacotherapy and drug-eluting stents.
+- Fellows participate in novel research in the treatment of ischemic heart disease including numerous trials in adjunctive pharmacotherapy and drug-eluting stents.

 - We offer a collegial atmosphere which provides close faculty supervision of Interventional cardiology fellows during all aspects of patient care and IC training.

-- There is a limited commitment of service by interventional cardiology fellows to unrelated CVD program elements (2< weeks/year).
-All fellows are funded to travel and present research to one international cardiology conference.
+- All fellows are funded to travel and present research to one international cardiology conference.